aws-samples/opensearch-automated-cluster-management/README.md

 Managing OpenSearch index resources manually can be a daunting task, fraught with potential errors and inefficiencies.
 Automating these processes can streamline operations, improve consistency, and enhance collaboration across teams.

-This AWS sample demonstrates an automated way for managing OpenSearch Index
+This AWS sample demonstrates an automated way for managing OpenSearch Index.

 **Important**:
 1. This templates deploys various AWS services and there are costs associated with these services.
 Please refer the [AWS Pricing page](https://aws.amazon.com/pricing/) for details regarding pricing.
 You are responsible for any AWS costs incurred.
 No warranty is implied in this example.